AndroidUPV/Ex02_ViewBinding/README.md

 # Ex02_ViewBinding
 Lecture 01 - Basics of Android Development:
-Displays some TextView whose text is set in the layout resource, or at runtime from available string resources.
+Displays some TextViews whose text is set in the layout resource, or at runtime from available string resources.
 References to View objects are obtained via ViewBinding.
 - Get a reference to a View from ViewBinding
 - Set the activity content from ViewBinding's root element